 Students who have failed a course at LHS may be able to enroll in summer school courses through the area public schools depending on availability of courses.
-They may also be able to utilize the online course provider for Lutheran High School.
+They may also be able to utilize the online course provider for Lutheran High School (Please see Online course section for more information).
 If a student fails a "core" class (Theology, English, Math, Science, or Social Studies), they may be required to retake the class at Lutheran High.
 Student Services personnel will assist students in finding and enrolling in courses that are acceptable options for credit recovery.
 Students interested in taking high school summer courses should seek administrative approval before the course is taken to guarantee acceptance of credit when the course is completed.